Portfolio statistics

 Repayment performance

 The above chart illustrates how setting the loan repayment term at the start of a deal is far from an exact science.
-It is, however, a skill developed over decades in the industry, through all shades of the economic cycle.
+However, it is a skill developed over decades in the industry, through all shades of the economic cycle.
 We could, of course, make these particular statistics look better by documenting a longer term at the outset or resetting the loan maturity at the end of the original term.
 Some funders do but we have no interest in compromising on the discipline and expectation management which is a visceral and integral part of this type of lending.
-When a deal goes way past its planned redemption date, we will understand the reasons why and when we continue to support the borrower it will be for equally sound business reasons, not least of which is the recognition that the insolvency process is a sure fire way of ramping up costs and destroying value.
+When a deal goes way past its planned redemption date, we will understand the reasons why and when we continue to support the borrower it will be for sound business reasons, not least of which is the recognition that the insolvency process is a sure fire way of ramping up costs and destroying value.
 Far better outcomes can be achieved by working through problems with a cooperative borrower than through the appointment of an insolvency practitioner which should always be a last resort.

 The following examples demonstrate what can go wrong and how that impacts on loan repayment: